wesabe/grendel-ruby/README.md

 Examples
 --------

-The following examples assumes that you have the Grendel server running locally on port 8080.
+The following examples assume that you have the Grendel server running locally on port 8080.

 ### Establishing a Connection